mjkloeckner/pwm-driver/README.md

 - Fully parametric design: The majority of the values used in the design can be easily changed by modifying the contents of the `param` spreadsheet
-- No threaded holes: Even tho FreeCAD offers an option to thread the holes, considering that the screws used have a diameter that is less than `3.5 mm` and the majority of 3D printers don't have that level of detail, I considered not doing the thread on holes and doing it later with the physical screw at
+- No threaded holes: Even though FreeCAD offers an option to thread the holes, considering that the screws used have a diameter that is less than `3.5 mm` and the majority of 3D printers don't have that level of detail, I considered not doing the thread on holes and doing it later with the physical screw at